 Hmmm… do these sound familiar?

-Give your child the kindergarten assessment test!
+Give your child the kindergarten readiness assessment test!

-I decided to make a simple test for my son to see how ready for kindergarten he is.
-Apparently, he faired quite well, answering all of the questions and followed the verbal instructions correctly!
-Have your child complete this test, which has one question derived from each of the 7 points on the kindergarten readiness checklist above.
-If your child does not get the majority of these kindergarten activities right, you may want to look into a transitional class or another year of preschool.
 Your child will not learn and thrive properly in kindergarten if they are not ready, so be sure to make the best decision for your child and contact schools and educators in your area to verify.
-Download theĀ Kindergarten Readiness Assessment TestĀ (PDF).
+Download the Kindergarten Readiness Assessment Test (PDF).
 Print IN COLOR and enjoy!

 Disclosure: I am not an educator, but these kindergarten readiness skills came from teachers and learning specialists.
 I have added some of my own ideas that my son demonstrates, which I feel fit well in each category. *Kindergarten readiness info from BabyCenter and some of my own ideas.